Sidd0602/Sidd0602.github.io/_pages/about.md

 News
 ======
+***September 2023***: I have been selected to attend the SLMath Workshop on [Randomization, Neutrality, and Fairness](https://www.slmath.org/workshops/1083) 2023, to be held in-person and online in Berkeley, California, USA from 23rd to 27th October, 2023.
-_September 2023_: "Auditing Gender Analyzers on Text Data" has been accepted as a full paper at [ASONAM-2023](https://asonam.cpsc.ucalgary.ca/2023/index.html).
+***September 2023***: "_Auditing Gender Analyzers on Text Data_" has been accepted as a full paper at [ASONAM-2023](https://asonam.cpsc.ucalgary.ca/2023/index.html).
 Looking forward to attending the conference in Marrakesh later this year!
-_August 2023_: "Uncovering Biases in Face Recognition Systems" has been accepted for the Doctoral Consortium Track at [ECAI-2023](https://ecai2023.eu/callsforDC).
+***August 2023***: "_Uncovering Biases in Face Recognition Systems_" has been accepted for the Doctoral Consortium Track at [ECAI-2023](https://ecai2023.eu/callsforDC).
 Looking forward to attending the conference in Poland later this year!
-_August 2023_: I am visiting [L3S Research Centre](https://www.l3s.de/), Leibniz University, Hannover, Germany as a research intern and will be working on explainability of open-source Face Recognition Systems!
+***August 2023***: I am visiting [L3S Research Centre](https://www.l3s.de/), Leibniz University, Hannover, Germany as a research intern and will be working on explainability of open-source Face Recognition Systems!
-_July 2023_: I have been selected to attend the Mediterranean Machine Learning Summer School 2023, to be held in-person in Thessaloniki, Greece from 28th August to 2nd September, 2023.
+***July 2023***: I have been selected to attend the Mediterranean Machine Learning Summer School 2023, to be held in-person in Thessaloniki, Greece from 28th August to 2nd September, 2023.
-_June 2023_: I will be delivering a Tutorial on AI & Ethics along with Prof. Animesh Mukherjee and Dr. Abhisek Dash at the 10th International Conference on Pattern Recognition and Machine Intelligence [(PReMI 2023)](https://www.isical.ac.in/~premi23/preconference_tutorials.html) which will be held on 11th December, 2023 in-person at ISI Kolkata, India.
+***June 2023***: I will be delivering a Tutorial on AI & Ethics along with Prof. Animesh Mukherjee and Dr. Abhisek Dash at the 10th International Conference on Pattern Recognition and Machine Intelligence [(PReMI 2023)](https://www.isical.ac.in/~premi23/preconference_tutorials.html) which will be held on 11th December, 2023 in-person at ISI Kolkata, India.
-_June 2023_: I am a Web Co-Chair for the 3rd edition of the International Conference on [AI-MLSystems](https://www.aimlsystems.org/2023/organising-committee/) which will be held from 25-28 Oct, 2023 in-person in Bengaluru, India.
+***June 2023***: I am a Web Co-Chair for the 3rd edition of the International Conference on [AI-MLSystems](https://www.aimlsystems.org/2023/organising-committee/) which will be held from 25-28 Oct, 2023 in-person in Bengaluru, India.